AsP3X/my-docker-setup/setup-traefik/README.md

   ```
   <br>

-  - generate a password hash with the following command:
+  - Generate a password hash with the following command:
   `htpasswd -nBC 10 root`
-  - take the part after the `root:` and put it in the `TRAEFIK_PASSWORD_HASH` variable
+  - Take the part after the `root:` and put it in the `TRAEFIK_PASSWORD_HASH` variable

 ## Step 2:
-  - install following packages:
+  - Install docker on your machine:
   ```bash
   $ sudo apt-get install -y apt-transport-https ca-certificates curl software-properties-common
   $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -